yegor256/blog/_posts/2014/apr/2014-04-15-github-guidelines.md

 that your reviewer is always right.
 If you think that your changes are valid, insist that someone else review them.

+After you make the required changes to the branch, don't forget to notify the reviewer in the issue by posting a message addressed to him/her.
+On every round of the review-fix cycle do the same: ask the reviewer to take a look at your code again.
+Without such notifications your pull request may stay much longer in silence.

 ## 7. Merge

 When everything looks good to the reviewer, he will inform our automated